-A retrospective study of 2090 patients (44.7% female) treated for AF at the Royal Hobart Hospital between 2011-2015 found that female patients with a high stroke risk were significantly less likely to receive guideline-recommended ...
+A retrospective study of 2090 patients (44.7% female) treated for AF at the Royal Hobart Hospital between 2011-2015 found that female patients with a high stroke risk were significantly less likely to receive guideline-recommended treatment than male patients.

 In the study, 56.7% of women with a CHA2 DS2 -VA score ≥ 2 were prescribed an oral anticoaguant compared with 62.2% of men (difference P = 0.023).

 Female sex was an independent negative predictor of oral anticoagulant prescribing (adjusted odds ratio = 0.83; P = 0.041).